pjetervondaniels/beecrowd/README.md

 All problems are available in Portuguese and English.
 The URI Online Judge website also runs public tenders regularly.

+## 🤔 How to contribute

+- Fork this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m 'feat: My new feature'`;
+- Push to your branch: `git push origin my-feature`.

+After the merge of your pull request is done, you can delete your branch.

+## :memo: Licence
 The URI is available under the [MIT] license.

 [URI Online Judge]: https://www.urionlinejudge.com.br/